Harry Potter: A Film Analysis

 The main issues with Stone (this is true for Chamber as well) are the boring visuals and the eventuality of the film losing the audience’s interest.
 The performances by the adult actors and the younger cast members cannot be thoroughly enjoyed when their presence is heavily accentuated and marred by a bland-looking castle with very little pop, and some of the worst visual effects from that year.
 As John William’s sweeping score permeates the boat ride up to Hogwarts, one cannot feel what the filmmakers intend because the experience is ruined by looking at the castle.
 The same feeling is replicated with each exterior shot and is experienced again, but to a lesser degree, when we view the interior.
 Director Christopher Columbus didn’t direct a single visually exciting shot in the film, and it’s a testament to his skills when put into the context of later directors who came to helm the series.

-As for the visual effects, it’s difficult to be immersed into the world when they look quite terrible.
+As for the visual effects, it’s difficult to be immersed in the world when they look quite terrible.
 If you compare the budget of Stone with Fellowship of the Ring (released in the same year), it’s inexcusable that the former has inferior visual effects, particularly the fight with the troll and Harry being jerked around by his seemingly possessed broom.
 The trend continues with the centaur Firenze, and Harry chasing flying keys to progress further into the plot with the Sorcerer’s Stone.

 Stone seems to slog along after the quite-eventful Quidditch match.
 We see the trio struggle to put the pieces together but it just isn’t entertaining enough and it feels like your standard detective fare.
 There are of course some interesting moments interspersed between those scenes, like Snape’s altercation with Filch, but that doesn’t fill the void of something left to be desired: an immensely entertaining experience.
 Steve Kloves’ script needed to be cut down and reworked to make things more interesting.